anvaka/vivasvg/experiments/v0.2/readme.md

 </svg>
 ```

-Our compiler traverses the tree and find constructor functions:
+Our compiler traverses the tree and finds constructor functions:

 ``` js
 function svg() {}